Lean Six Sigma Green Belt (self-paced, online)

 Email to: email@example.com

 Registration confirmations will be sent by email.
-Detailed instructions about accessing the course is included in the email.
+Detailed instructions about accessing the course are included in the email.

 If you have not received confirmation within seven days of registering, please contact the Office of Industrial Outreach to make sure we received your registration.

 Contact information:Office of Industrial Outreach: Astrid Stromhaug (Sr. Staff Assistant), firstname.lastname@example.org, (607) 777-6241 Mike Testani (Director of Industrial Outreach) email@example.com, (607) 777-6243

 - All cancellations must be received in writing (email, fax, or letter).

 - No refunds for cancellations or non-attendance after May 23 at 5 pm.

 - Refunds are not issued after May 23 at 5 pm.
 Substitutions may be made anytime before the beginning of the course by informing the Office of Industrial Outreach.

 - If the course is canceled, enrollees will be advised and receive a full refund.